Red-Store/QE-API/README.md

 # API Automation Testing using Rest Assured

-This repository contains the API automation testing project using Rest Assured.
-The project is collaborated on by Keianggoro, Rayhan, and Neni.
+This repository contains the API automation testing project using Rest Assured, developed by Keianggoro, Rayhan, and Neni.

 ## Project Overview